kristofhracza/hacking-procedure/Reconnaissance/assumptions.md

 # Local IPs
 If there are multiple IPs listed in order, and one is missing (has no port forwarded), one should run an `nmap` scan on the given IP

+# Sub-folder or file exposed in non-accessible directory
+If access is denied to a folder but there's a resource known to be beyond it / inside it, one can try to access the resource.
+Either by changing directories or outputting a file.